Shoplo/multi-channel-client/README.md

 # Shoplo Multi Client

-This php client enables php developers to communicate with Shoplo Multi with an oauth 2 authentication.
+This sdk enables php developers to communicate with Shoplo Multi with an oauth 2 authentication.

 ## Requirements